vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0241
 The wealth of wealth is the wealth of grace.
 Material wealth, even the mean possess. *
-SB, PS
+( Shuddhananda Bharatiar), (P.S.
+Sundaram)

 0242
 Obtain grace by seeking the path of goodness.
 That is the aid cited in all paths.
-NV
+(N.V.K.
+Ashraf)

 0243
 Those who are kind-hearted enter not
 Into the terrible world of darkness.
-NV
+(N.V.K.
+Ashraf)

 0244
 Those who protect other life with kindness
 Need not fear for their own lives.
-NV
+(N.V.K.
+Ashraf)

 0245
 This great earth and its biosphere declare
 That sorrows are not for the merciful.
-NV
+(N.V.K.
+Ashraf)

 0246
 Those who do ill forsaking kindness, they say,
 Must be oblivious of forsaking morality.
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)

 0247
 This world is not for the poor,
 Nor the next for the unkind.
-PS
+(P.S.
+Sundaram)

 0248
 The poor may be rich one day,
 But the graceless will always lack grace.
-PS
+(P.S.
+Sundaram)

 0249
 The good acts of the graceless, if examined,
 Resemble the muddled head seeing Truth.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)
 Yes
 0250
 When you threaten one weaker than yourself,
 Think of yourself before a bully.
-PS
+(P.S.
+Sundaram)

 Notes:
-249. A good explanatory translation is given by SS.
+249. A good explanatory translation is given by (Satguru  Subramuniyaswami).
 "Practicing charity without compassion is as inconceivable as realizing Truth without clarity of mind".
-250. Compare with 894 where Valluvar says “For the weak to challenge the mighty is to summon yama with the hand.
-(PS, SS)
+250. Compare with 894 where Valluvar says “For the weak to challenge the mighty is to summon yama with the hand. ((P.S.
+Sundaram), (Satguru  Subramuniyaswami))

 026
 Shunning meat